-1.1 When an individual becomes bankrupt the costs of the bankruptcy proceedings are paid out of his or her assets.
-The creditors, who hope to recover some of their debts out of the assets, therefore have a direct interest in the level of costs, and in particular the remuneration of the insolvency practitioner appointed to act as trustee.
-The insolvency legislation recognises this interest by providing mechanisms for creditors to determine the basis of the trustee's fees.
+When a company goes into liquidation the costs of the proceedings are paid out of its assets.
+The creditors, who hope to recover some of their debts out of the assets, therefore have a direct interest in the level of costs, and in particular the remuneration of the insolvency practitioner appointed to act as liquidator.
+The insolvency legislation recognises this interest by providing mechanisms for creditors to fix the basis of the liquidator's fees.
 This guide is intended to help creditors be aware of their rights to approve and monitor fees and explains the basis on which fees are fixed.

-2 Bankruptcy procedure
+2 Liquidation procedure